jayqi/data-analysis-tools/data-analysis-tools.md

 When planning a project and selecting tools, keep in mind:

+#### Always try Google

-1. **Always try Google** -- If you need something, try googling it.
+If you need something, try googling it.
 Chances are that something will turn up.

+#### Keep it simple

-2. **Keep it simple** -- Simple systems usually work better than complicated ones.
+Simple systems usually work better than complicated ones.

-3. **Speed to value and iteration** -- Learn quickly.
+#### Speed to value and iteration

+Learn quickly.
 Test your ideas.
 Fail fast.
+Don't wait until the end to find out something doesn't work.

+#### Consider sustainability

-4. **Consider sustainability** -- Product needs to be easily maintainable (possibly by others).
+Product needs to be easily maintainable over time (possibly by others).
 Following best practices are important for this.